Container Catalog

 Metrics

-The metrics subcommand performs a one-shot read of all non-superseded vulnerability data from DynamoDB and outputs structured CVE exposure logs.
-With --dry-run, it skips the CloudWatch push (useful for local inspection).
+The metrics subcommand performs a one-shot read of all non-superseded vulnerability data from DynamoDB, outputs structured CVE exposure logs, and writes the catalog-wide vulnerability aggregate to DynamoDB (PK=CATALOG, SK=VULNERABILITIES).
+With --dry-run, it skips CloudWatch metrics and the DynamoDB aggregate write (useful for local inspection).

 # Dry run (print structured logs to stdout, no CloudWatch push)